rednodelabs/rednodebus-samples/README.md

 To use different OT credentials, specify them in `samples/common/overlay-ot-defaults.conf`.

-To enable the ranging diagnostics add the overlay `samples/common/overlay-rednodebus-ranging-diagnostic.conf` when compiling the samples.
+To enable RedNodeBus ranging diagnostic, add the overlay to `OVERLAY_CONFIG` when building the sample projects as following:
+`../common/overlay-rednodebus-ranging-diagnostic.conf`.
+For building the radio coprocessor (RCP) this is not required.

 ## RNB Node
 Sample code for the wireless node integrating RedNodeBus + OpenThread stack.